 Getting there: https://www.newark-sherwooddc.gov.uk/contactus/howtofindus/

-Cost is £140 per person, including lunch and refreshments.
+Cost: £140 per person, including lunch, refreshments and training materials.

 Dr Karen Treisman